MegrajChauhan/Merry/info/input_file_format.md

 -------------------------------------------------------------------------------------------------------------

 ### Flags Description
-**DE = Debug Enable flag**: Causes the VM to start looking for connections with debuggers at port 55000.
+**DE = Debug Enable flag**: Causes the VM to start looking for connections with debuggers.
 The VM doesn't care if the debugger connects or the connection fails.
 Any error during communication is ignored by the VM.
 For ways to communicate with the VM, refer to comms_conv.txt.

 **STE = Symbol Table Enable flag**: Tells the VM that a Symbol Table exists and should be read.
 The Symbol Table is really useful for more detailed dump files.
 If the ST is not available (indicated by the ST size), the STE flag is ignored.